The POSIX architecture

 The soc_inf layer provides a special type of hook called the NATIVE_TASKS.

-These allow registering (at build/link time) functions which will be called at different stages during the process execution: Before command line parsing (so dynamic command line arguments can be registered using this hook), before initialization of the HW models, before the simulated CPU is started, after the simulated CPU goes to sleep for the first time, and when the application exists.
+These allow registering (at build/link time) embedded context functions which will be called at different stages during the process execution: Before command line parsing (so dynamic command line arguments can be registered using this hook), before initialization of the HW models, before the simulated CPU is started, after the simulated CPU goes to sleep for the first time, and when the application exists.